techbrett/OfficeDocs-SkypeForBusiness/Teams/end-to-end-encrypted-meetings.md

 If the policy is turned on for a meeting organizer, you can enforce end-to-end meeting encryption by using a meeting template.
 Sensitivity labels can enforce end-to-end encryption even if the policy isn't enabled for the meeting organizer.

-To manage the end-to-end meeting encryption policy
+To manage the end-to-end meeting encryption policy, follow these steps:

 1. In the Teams admin center, select **Enhanced encryption policy**.